When speaking with our prospective clients, oftentimes there is confusion as to the meaning of certain insurance terms.

-The deductible is the amount the insured must pay before the insurance company will provide benefits.
+The deductible is the amount the insured must pay before the insurance company provides most benefits.
 Deductibles can range from a very small amount, such as $250, to much larger amounts, like $10,000 or $20,000.
 Insurance providers keep a running total of all claims in a calendar year until the deductible has been satisfied.

 The insured is not responsible for paying the deductible until there is a claim.
 The insured only needs to pay the premiums.
 If there is not claim against the policy in a given year, the insured does not also have to pay the deductible amount.

 It’s important to note that some benefits are not subject to the deductible like preventive care for instance.
 In other words, the insured has access to preventive care at a $0 cost and the deductible will not come into play.